Gigantica on Instagram Gigantica on Facebook

 Description

 One of the most productive open water swims, it has acres of water, which can be a bit daunting for the less experienced anglers who sometimes fish it.
-In 2018 a longer-range approach was certainly the best way to fish it.
 To get the best from the swim you need to be able to fish and bait-up effectively in all weather conditions at 27 wraps.
 We regularly see people become frustrated when the weather conditions deteriorate and they can’t reach the spot they started fishing at the start of the week.

 Notable Captures